carbon-design-system/carbon-website-archive/src/content/experimental/ui-shell/usage.md

 ## UI Shell Theming

-The UI Shell will be themeable and can be either light or dark. _More information how to apply a shell theme coming soon._
+The UI Shell will be themeable and can be either light or dark. _More information on how to apply a shell theme coming soon._